bloomberg/container-timing/readme.md

 ### Should this polyfill support additional elements?

-There will be new performance entries when there's manipulation happening within a container, such as addition of new children.
+There will be new performance entries when there's DOM mutation happening within a container, such as addition of new children.
+The observer currently fires new entries when this happens if they have caused new paint events.